AlkawiTech/.github/README.md

 - **Client Projects**: In addition to our own products, we collaborate with clients to bring their unique ideas to life.
 This repository showcases some of the projects we've worked on.

-## Getting Started

-To get started with Alkawi Tech's projects, please visit our website [https://www.alkawitech.com](https://www.alkawitech.com) for more information about our services and portfolio.

-## Contributing

-We welcome contributions from the open-source community.
-If you're interested in collaborating with us or contributing to our projects, please follow our [contribution guidelines](CONTRIBUTING.md).

-## Support

-If you have any questions, encounter issues, or need assistance with any of our projects, please don't hesitate to [contact us](mailto:info@alkawitech.com).
-We are here to help!

-## License

-This repository and its contents are open-source and available under the [MIT License](LICENSE).

-Thank you for your interest in Alkawi Tech!
-We look forward to collaborating with you and building amazing technology solutions together.